kofaysi/onitama-version-2014-minimalistic-PnP/README.md

 ```css
 [old_name] [new_name]
 ```
+The separator can be comman, space or tab (mixed usage is allowed).
 The first line of each mapping file is ignored as it is considered a header.

 ### Contributing